Berserk (manga): Other media

 A trading card game was released by Konami in Japan in 2003 and 2004.
 Berserk has spurred a line of statues and action figures produced by Art of War, Prime 1 Studio and First 4 Figures.
-Various figma figures by Max Factory based on the characters have been released, including Guts (Black Swordsman version, Band of the Hawk version and Berserker Armor version), Griffith and Femto, Casca, and the Godhand.
+Various figma figures by Max Factory based on the characters have been released, including Guts (Black Swordsman version, Band of the Hawk version, and Berserker Armor version), Griffith and Femto, Casca, and the Godhand.
 Berserk inspired two pachinko machines that feature original CG animation.

 On September 18, 2018, to mark the release of the manga's 40th volume, a promotional video was released, featuring actor Shigeru Matsuzaki as Guts.

 "Large Berserk Exhibition" (大ベルセルク展, Dai Beruseruku-ten), a special event to celebrate the 30th anniversary of Berserk, was announced in October 2020.
-It was originally scheduled to be held at Ikebukuro Sunshine City's Exhibition Hall A in Tokyo from January 30 to February 15, 2021.
+It was originally scheduled to take place at the Sunshine City's Exhibition Hall A in Ikebukuro, Tokyo, from January 30 to February 15, 2021.
 However, due to COVID-19 pandemic concerns, the event was postponed.
 The event was rebranded as "Large Berserk Exhibition: Kentaro Miura's 32 Years of Artistry" (大ベルセルク展～三浦建太郎 画業32年の軌跡～, Dai Beruseruku-ten Miura Kentarō Gagyō 32-nen no Kiseki), and was held at the same location from September 10–23, 2021.
 The exhibition was held in Osaka from December 11, 2021, to January 30, 2022.

 A drama CD, featuring the return of the 2016 anime's cast, portraying the "Awakening" chapter of the manga, was published with the special edition of the 41st volume of the manga on December 24, 2021.